-(i) Foreign currency transactions
+Foreign currency transactions

 Transactions carried out in foreign currencies are translated using the exchange rate prevailing at the transaction date.
 Monetary assets and liabilities denominated in a foreign currency at the reporting date are translated at the exchange rate at that date.
 The foreign currency gain or loss on such monetary items is recognized as income or expense for the period.
-Non-monetary assets and liabilities denominated in a foreign currency at the reporting at the transaction date.
+Non-monetary assets and liabilities denominated in a foreign currency are translated at the historical exchange rate prevailing at the transaction date.